apache/incubator-spot/spot-oa/oa/components/README.md

         Do not remove, replace or modify the label ###QUERY###, it's a special placeholder and is required for reputation.py to work.
-        - prn: you can give a name to your Oni instance like "CompanyX-Oni" or you can just leave as is.
+        - prn: you can give a name to your Spot instance like "CompanyX-Spot" or you can just leave as is.
         - refclient: absolute path for restclient, which will be provided by McAfee upon contracting the GTI service.
 It should be the path where the *restclient* file is located without ending backslash i.e.